Hi, How Are You

 Hi, How Are You: The Unfinished Album is the sixth self-released music cassette album by American singer-songwriter Daniel Johnston, recorded in September 1983.
-The subtitle refers to the length of the album; Johnston had intended for it to be an hour-long release, as a majority of his earlier releases were.
-It was the first of Johnston’s albums to be released on vinyl and reach a wider audience.
+The subtitle refers to the length of the album; Johnston had intended to fill out the hour long cassette, as a majority of his earlier tapes had.
+In 1988, it was the first of Johnston’s albums to be released on vinyl, and reached a wider audience.